LoopKit/loopdocs/docs/faqs/new-phone.md

 When you change phones, *Apple* will force you to the latest iOS version available for your new phone.

 !!! important "iOS 26 requires `Loop v3.8.2` or newer"
-    Changes to `Loop v3.7.x` and earlier were required to support iOS 26.
-These updates are found in `Loop v3.8.2` and newer.
+    You must install `Loop v3.8.2` or newer before updating to iOS 26.  `Loop v3.7.x` and earlier do not to support iOS 26.

-    **Do not attempt to run an earlier version of Loop on any iOS 26 phone, use `Loop v3.8.2` or newer.**
+    **Do not attempt to run an older version of Loop on any iOS 26 phone, use `Loop v3.8.2` or newer.**

 ### Prepare Before Upgrade